The Kennedy Family

 10 in. x 11 7/8 in.
 (254 mm x 302 mm) overall

 - Marcus Adams (1875-1959), Photographer.
 Artist associated with 149 portraits, Sitter in 33 portraits.

 Sittersback to top

-- Rose Elizabeth Kennedy (née Fitzgerald) (1890-1995), American philanthropist and socialite; wife of Joseph Patrick Kennedy.
+- Rose Elizabeth Kennedy (née Fitzgerald) (1890-1995), Philanthropist and socialite; wife of Joseph Patrick Kennedy.
 Sitter in 2 portraits.
+Identify

 Subjects & Themesback to top

 Current affairsBritain pursues its policy of appeasement.
 At the Munich Agreement, Britain, France and Italy agreed to allow Hitler to seize the Sudetenland area of Czechoslovakia.
 The agreement was seen at the time as a triumph for peace, with Neville Chamberlain returning home brandishing the paper agreement and saying 'peace for our time.'
 Within six months Germany had occupied the rest of Czechoslovakia.

 Art and scienceGraham Greene publishes Brighton Rock.
 The novel follows the descent of Pinky, a teenage gang leader in Brighton's criminal underworld.
 The book examines the criminal mind and explores the themes of morality and sin - recurrent concerns for the Roman Catholic Author.

 Glasgow hosts the Empire Exhibition; an £11 million celebration of the British Empire visited by 13 million people.